SAP/script-to-package-tool-for-macos/README.md

 *Insert a short description what is required to get your project running...*

-## Support, Feedback, Contributing
+# Feedback and Contributing

-This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/SAP/<your-project>/issues).
+This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/SAP/script-to-package-tool-for-macos
+/issues).
 Contribution and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).

-## Code of Conduct
+# Code of Conduct

 We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone.
-By participating in this project, you agree to abide by its [Code of Conduct](https://github.com/SAP/.github/blob/main/CODE_OF_CONDUCT.md) at all times.
+By participating in this project, you agree to abide by its [Code of Conduct](CODE_OF_CONDUCT.md) at all times.

-## Licensing
+# License 🏷️

-Copyright (20xx-)20xx SAP SE or an SAP affiliate company and <your-project> contributors.
+Copyright (c) 2023 SAP SE or an SAP affiliate company and script-to-package-tool-for-macos contributors.
 Please see our [LICENSE](LICENSE) for copyright and license information.
-Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/<your-project>).
+Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/backgrounds).

+# Security 👮
+Found a security-related issue or vulnerability and want to notify us?
+Please contact us at 📧 [macatsap-opensource-security@sap.com](mailto:macatsap-opensource-security@sap.com?subject=[GitHub]%20script-to-package-tool-for-macos
+%20Security%20Issue%20Report)

+# Support 🤓

+This project is 'as-is' with no support, no changes being made.
+You are welcome to make changes to improve it but we are not available for questions or support of any kind.